 Recognizing Agriculture Supporters in Saskatchewan

-The “Food & Farming Champion” Award is presented to individuals, organizations or businesses who have taken the initiative to help engage consumers about agriculture in our province.
-Nominees have used their skills to help inform consumers or correct misinformation about production practices, and done a measureable job of promoting our industry.
-Nominations are to be submitted to the Farm & Food Care Saskatchewan office by September 30th.
-The selection committee will choose a winner from the nominations, and the award recipient will be honoured at the Annual Conference each year.
+The “Food & Farming Champion” Award is presented to an individual who has taken the initiative to help engage or educate consumers about agriculture in our province.
+Nominees have used their skills to help inform consumers or correct misinformation about production practices, and done a measurable job of promoting our industry.
+The selection committee will choose a winner from the nominations and the award recipient will be honoured at the Annual Conference each year.
+Special consideration will be taken for organizations and businesses who are nominated and meet the criteria.
+The judging panel may elect to award both an individual and an organization/business in the same year.

 - A nominated individual or group does not have to be a member of FFC SK to be eligible.